code-y/redux-fluent/gitbook/api-reference/of-type.md

 # ofType

-A matcher to nail down your handler to a specific set of actions
+Helps you narrow down the set of actions to which your `handler` should respond to.

 ```typescript
 import { ofType } from 'redux-fluent';